terra-money/docs/docs/How-to/Run-a-full-Terra-node/Joining-a-network.md

 ```
 :::

-Synchronization will take a long time, so make sure you've set it up on a stable connection so you can leave while it syncs.
+Your node is now syncing.
+This process will take a long time.
+Make sure you've set it up on a stable connection so you can leave while it syncs.